-As of November 2017, 190 well-known trademarks are published in Russia, including Nike, Coca-Cola, Disney, Tiffany, Intel, Adidas, Gillette, Nikon, Elle, Heinz and Casio.
+As of August 2020, 213 well-known trademarks have been published in Russia, including Nike, Coca-Cola, Disney, Tiffany, Intel, Adidas, Gillette, Nikon, Elle, Heinz, Nissan, Pepsi, CAT, Braun, Casio, Raffaello, Siemens, ZARA and Mobil.

 Certification marks

 It is possible to have a certification mark registered in Russia.
 However, the registration procedure is quite different from that used in relation to trademarks.